Pension Refund for Nationals of Albania

 This article goes into the crucial details of the eligibility for a Payout of German Pension Contributions for the citizens of Albania.

-As a foreigner living and working in Germany, you contribute approximately 9% of your monthly taxable income to the Deutsche Rentenversicherung, which is the official pension insurance system in Germany.
-It’s vital to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.
+As an expat living and working in Germany, you will contribute approximately 9% of your monthly taxable income to Deutsche Rentenversicherung, the official pension scheme in Germany.
+It’s important to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.

 So, what becomes of these contributions after your employment in Germany ends, and you leave the country?
 Can they be reclaimed?